Michael Marshall, Professor of Art

 Monoprint by Michael Marshall shown at his solo exhibition earlier this year at the Skoto Gallery, New York.
 Untitled, 2011, monoprint, 25.75×17.75 inches.
 Photo Kevin Diminyatz

-Marshall’s work also has been exhibited at Hawai‘i Art Now, Honolulu Art Museum (formerly the Honolulu Academy of Arts).
+Marshall’s work also has been exhibited at the Honolulu Museum of Art (formerly the Honolulu Academy of Arts).

 In 2012, Marshall had a solo exhibition at the Skoto Gallery in New York.
 The Skoto Gallery was established in 1992 as a space where some of the best works by African artists can be exhibited within the context of a diverse audience.